-Slipstream Aviation operates a fleed of four, beautifully modernized Grumman Cheetah, and an equally impressive Piper Twin Comanche.
-All of the Grumman Cheetah have Garmin 430 GPS and four place intercoms.
+Slipstream Aviation operates a fleet of four, beautifully modernized Grumman Cheetahs, and an equally impressive Piper Twin Comanche.
+All of the Grumman Cheetahs have Garmin 430 GPS and four place intercoms.

 We're located inside of the FBO, Ambassador Jet Center, and benefit from their amenities: crew lounge, kitchen, computer room, and crew car.

 -Each plane has two loaner headsets in it

 Ask the line guys at Ambassador Jet Center or call them at 214-623-8800.
 Their standard procedure is to add fuel each night so the morning flights should find the planes fueled.
 Their instructions are to top off the Cheetahs with the standard tanks (37 gallons) and bring the fuel up to the tabs on the long-range planes (37 gallons to the tabs, 51 gallons fully topped off).
 If you’re taking a long trip and want full fuel, feel free to ask Ambassador to fully top off the long-range tanks.